xz-stjude/MitoEdit/README.md

 MitoEdit allows users to input mtDNA sequences, specify target base positions, and indicate the desired base changes.
 The tool processes this information to generate a list of potential spacing regions, evaluates bystander edits, and outputs the results in a structured format including detailed logging for tracking progress.

 #### Pipelines
 The current MitoEdit workflow uses four pipelines to predict the editing potential of a particular base.
-Please find more information related to each [here](paper link)
+Please find more information related to each [here](paper link) (should I list pipelines?)

 #### TALE-NT Tool
 The workflow utilizes the [TALE-NT tool](https://academic.oup.com/nar/article/40/W1/W117/1752530) to identify TALE sequences flanking the specified target position.
 This tool aids in predicting the effectiveness of the designed TALE proteins for the desired edits.